First Battle of Plevna: Russians

 Russians casualties were extended as high, more than the Turks casualties numbers.
 The estimation of an total of Russian casualties were expected about a total of 2,500+ or higher likely 3,000 casualties of the Russians (includes a total of 74 officers and 2,771 mens).
 (Note: those mens who fell (KIA) in a fire fight, which lasted only 15-20 minutes) Regardless to pointing an actual, reliable information of how much a total of Russians casualties is in aftermath of the first Battle in Plevna, which according to sources, as of the Turkish reinforcements had arrived, with vigorous counter-attacks that effectively pressed back the Russians, and as a result by noon, they, the Russians, were in full retreat, in conclude of battle having lost 2,800 men out of a total of 8,000.

 Turkish

 The total casualties of the Turks after the outcome may varies according to the various different websites.
 The Turks had loss about 12 of the Turkish troops, as well as the Turkish that were wounded about a total 30 of them.
 But, according to the "Xenophon Military History" website, a total large casualties of the Turks were higher than those minor numbers, as of the total is about 2,000 Turks were killed.
 Another accounts claim that it was 1,500 casualties.
-Severe looses were sustained by the two Regiments of Russian, which were Voglodana regiments and other one.
+Severe losses were sustained by the two Regiments of Russian, which were Voglodana regiments and other one.

+Plevne March

+Plevna March (Turkish: Plevne Marşı or Osman Paşa Marşı) is an Ottoman military march associated with this battle.
+It commemorates Osman Pasha, commander of the Ottoman forces.
+The march celebrates the Ottoman garrison's resistance and Osman Pasha's role in the defense.
+It is among the best known pieces in the Turkish military-march repertory and is often performed by Mehter military bands.